mlempp/Project_PeopleAnalytics/README.md

 TotalWorkingYears           : How long the employee is working already in total.

-TrainingTimesLastYear       : How many trainings the employee had last year.
+TrainingTimesLastYear       : How many training the employee had last year.

 WorkLifeBalance             : How the employee rates the work-life-balance.
 (1 'Bad', 2 'Good', 3 'Better', 4 'Best')